hltj/kotlin-web-site-cn/docs/topics/object-declarations.md

 }
 ```

-If you need just an object, with no nontrivial supertypes, write:
+If, by any chance, we need "just an object", with no nontrivial supertypes, we can simply say:

 ```kotlin
 fun foo() {